 Top 3 winners in Florida Lottery history

 Since lottery ticket sales began in early 1988, Floridians have won billions of dollars playing the various games.
 Here are the top three winners in Florida Lottery history:

 - In May 2013, Florida’s Gloria Mackenzie won the Powerball jackpot for a huge prize of $590.5 million.
 At the time that was the largest ever solo win in US lottery history.

 - Shane Missler of Port Richey won the Mega Millions jackpot in Jan.
 2018, pocketing a first prize of $451 million.
 When he won, that total cracked the all-time top five wins in Mega Millions history.

-- That all-time largest Powerball prize of $1.586 billion mentioned above was split by three different winners in Jan.
+- The second all-time largest Powerball prize of $1.586 billion was split by three different winners in Jan.
 2016.
 One of the winning tickets was purchased by a Florida couple, David Kaltschmidt and Maureen Smith, who ended up banking a cool $327.8 million.

 History of the Florida Lottery